Six elements of holistic wellbeing

 Quantum science is showing us that the universe is inextricably connected – that energetically, we are intimately both in and of the universe.
 What we do to and for the planet, what we do to and for each other, we do to ourselves.
 A fundamental element of our ‘be-ing’, therefore has to include our contribution and whether we see this from a faith, spiritual or ‘universal’ standpoint, we cannot escape our responsibility to be in service to others as well as creating a strong sense of self.

-When we overlook connection, contribution, service and kindness at a detriment to our health.
+When we overlook connection, contribution, service and kindness it’s at great detriment to our health.

 For every animal, its nest is its place of safety.
 We humans may be right at the very top of the evolutionary tree, but that doesn’t make us any less an animal, or our nest any less of a place of safety.